 poplar, treated lumber, teak, cypress, and redwood.

-If using pine, oak, or another wood that's not designed for the outdoors,
+If using pine, oak, or another wood that is not designed for the outdoors,

 prime with a wood primer, and then paint.

-We recommend using an oil based primer and then an oil based paint (with much
+We recommend preconditioning the wood, use an oil based primer such as Kilz, and then a

 ventilation).
 Do not